Here at the Franklin Society, our mission is simple: To research and share alternative investments with self-directed retail investors.

 This revolution is actually taking how we look at money BACK about 200 years, back to the time when we decided how our money was invested.

-Technology advancements have made it easier than ever to find these investing opportunities and decide which ones are the best for us.
+Technology has made it easier than ever to find these investing opportunities and decide which ones are the best for us.

 And the returns, well the returns are revolutionary too.